Parable #2. New Wine in Old Wineskins:

 When Messiah made it clear that Israel needed major reform and new leadership, the leaders immediately plotted to kill Him.

-The political, priestly, and rabbinic leaders of Israel even chose to form an alliance with the Roman government to kill the Mashiach.
+The political, priestly, and rabbinic leaders of Israel even chose to form an alliance with the Roman government to kill the Messiah.
 Why did they do this?
 The simple answer is because the Messiah would not seek and accept a “compromise.”
-Adonai had sent the Messiah on ‘His’ Mission.
+The Holy One had sent the M’shicho (His Messiah) on ‘His’ Mission.
 In the Divine plan no compromise was allowed.
 Major reform was required.
-Therefore, the Servant (Eved HaKadosh) of Adonai could not (and would not) alter even one single word of the will of Avinu Shebashamayim (the Heavenly Father) to His brothers; His fellow Yehudim (Jews).
+Therefore, the Servant (Eved HaKadosh) of HaShem could not (and would not) alter even one single word of the will of Avinu Shebashamayim (the Heavenly Father) to His brothers; his fellow Yehudim (Jews).

 The Head of all Prophecy was severed from the Body of the Prophets: